 Savings accounts are one of the oldest and most traditional financial products in the United States.
-It is often a rite of passage for a young boy or girl to be brought down to the bank by a parent or grandparent to open a passbook savings account with money received from chores, a first job, Christmas or birthday gifts, or an inheritance.
+It is often a rite of passage for a child to be brought down to the bank by a parent or grandparent to open a passbook savings account with money received from chores, a first job or birthday gifts.
 For many people, the savings account is the very first introduction they have to the world of personal finance and money management.

-It is that familiarity that often makes it easy to skip over savings accounts.
+It is that familiarity that often makes it easy to select a savings account without much thought.
 It is a mistake to do that.
-You should be just as demanding about finding a product that fits your needs as you would when investing in an annuity or selecting a stock broker.
+When it comes to savings accounts, should be just as demanding about finding a product that fits your needs as you would when investing in an annuity or selecting a stockbroker.

-Here are five things you may want to think about when you open a savings account for yourself or a younger family member.
-At the very least, file them in the back of your mind and take a look at your own situation from time to time.
+Here are five things to think about when you open a savings account for yourself or a younger family member.

 The purpose of a savings account is to keep your cash parked safely away until you need it.
 It's the perfect option for your six-month emergency fund.
-Unfortunately, some banks try to treat these easy accounts like piggy banks, shaking their customers down for maintenance fees, withdrawal fees, activity fees, inactivity fees, monthly fees, analysis service charge fees, and almost any other type of creatively named excuse to take a portion of your cash away from you.
+Unfortunately, some banks try to treat these easy accounts like piggy banks, shaking their customers down for a variety of fees that can cut into your ability to save.
+There are fees for low balances, fees for inactivity, and even fees for using checks.

-Up until the 2008-2013 period, it may have been easy to forget that banks do, in fact, fail.
+Before the financial crisis of 2008 and 2009, it may have been easy to forget that banks can fail.
 And when they fail, it can be ugly for depositors depending on the specific situation.
-There is absolutely no reason to put your money in a bank, or open a savings account with an institution, that doesn't have a rock-solid balance sheet.
+There is absolutely no reason to put your money in a bank that doesn't have a rock-solid balance sheet.
 For much of the past decade, banks such as U.S. Bancorp, Wells Fargo & Company, Northern Trust, and BNY Mellon have boasted extremely strong Tier 1 capital ratios, the primary measure of strength in the banking industry.
 Ideally, I wouldn't open a savings account with any bank that had a Tier 1 ratio of less than 10%.